 2. Eliminate the Easy Tasks from Your To-Do List First

 This may be more personal preference than anything, but for me it is one of the most important things I can do to stay focused.
 Each day will have a few siginifcant tasks that will take up most of the day, and a few smaller tasks that can be done in a matter of a few minutes.
 When I look at my to-do list and see things crossed off I feel good about my progress and it’s easier to stay focused.
 When I leave the little things till later my to-do list will look more intimidating all day, and sometimes it can be distracting.
 I prefer to take care of the easier things early in the day so I can get them off of my list and then I can focus completely on major tasks without the distraction of having a to-do list that looks very full.

 There is only so much that you can get done in one day.
 If you overload your to-do list you will be stressed out all day and you probably won’t do your best quality work because you’ll be feeling rushed.
 If you keep a smaller number of things on your to-do list you can focus more on doing your best quality of work.

 4. Work Ahead of Deadlines Whenever Possible

 Working on tight deadlines can hurt your focus in a few different ways.
 First, if you’re thinking more about the deadline than the details of the project, it can hurt your work.
-Second, if you have deadlines coming up you’ll have little choice about what you’re going to work on since you’ll need to rush to meet the deadline.
-When you’re not working with tight deadlines you’ll have more flexibility to choose what you are going to work on each day, allowing you to use your time and attention wherever you want.
+Second, if you have deadlines coming up you’ll have little choice about what you’re going to work on since you’ll need to rush so you don’t miss the deadline.
+When you’re not working with tight deadlines, you’ll have more flexibility to choose what you’re going to work on each day, allowing you to use your time and attention wherever you want.